oar-team/oar/Docs/html/OAR-DOCUMENTATION.rst

                                    --notify "mail:name\@domain.com"
                                    --notify "exec:/path/to/script args"
-     --resubmit=<job id>       Resubmit the given job as a new one --force-cpuset-name=<txt> Specify a cpuset name to use instead of the job id (WARNING: if several jobs have the same cpuset name then processes of a job could be killed when another one finishes on the same computer)
- -k, --use-job-key             Activate the job-key mechanism.
-A job-key will
+     --resubmit=<job id>       Resubmit the given job as a new one -k, --use-job-key             Activate the job-key mechanism.
-                               be generated allowing to connect the job from outside the set of resources managed by OAR.
  -i, --import-job-key-from-file=<file>
-                               Import the job-key to use from existing files (public and private key files) instead of generating a new one
+                               Import the job-key to use from a files instead of generating a new one.
-     --import-job-key-inline-priv=<txt>
-     --import-job-key-inline-pub=<txt>
+     --import-job-key-inline=<txt>
-                               Import the job-key to use passing both the public and the private parts in the command line instead of generating a new one --job-key-file=<file>     Specify the prefix of the files that will store the job-key for the job.
+                               Import the job-key to use inline instead of generating a new one.
+ -K  --export-job-key-to-file=<file>
+                               Export the the job key to a file.
+Warning: the file will be overwritten if it already exists.
-                               (the %jobid% pattern is automatically replaced)
-     --stdout-file=<file>      Specify the file that will store the standart output stream of the job.
+                               (the %jobid% pattern is automatically replaced) -O  --stdout=<file>           Specify the file that will store the standart output stream of the job.
-                               (the %jobid% pattern is automatically replaced)
-     --stderr-file=<file>      Specify the file that will store the standart error stream of the job.
+                               (the %jobid% pattern is automatically replaced) -E  --stderr=<file>           Specify the file that will store the standart error stream of the job.
                                (the %jobid% pattern is automatically replaced)
      --hold                    Set the job state into Hold instead of Waiting,